 "Old buildings with new stories, restored and managed in Grimsby, for Grimsby.
-Responsibility in the hands of the local community.
-(Preserving our Heritage)"
+Responsibility in the hands of the local community."

-"A town renowned for renewable energy.
-(Supporting Industry & Business)"
+"A town renowned for renewable energy."

 "Growing up in Grimsby, means growing up knowing you have opportunities.
-A relationship centred and built on trust.
-(Nurturing our children and building their future"
+A relationship centred and built on trust."

-"People of every age can learn new skills so that they can take advantage of the green economy and improve their lives.
-(Growing Skills)"
+"People of every age can learn new skills so that they can take advantage of the green economy and improve their lives."
+Link to Growing Skills on page 16."

-\Thanks to Our Future who compiled the above following the engagement and survey work.
+Thanks to Our Future who compiled the above following the engagement and survey work.